Frogmore House: Recent history

 Frogmore was used intermittently for the remainder of the 19th century.
 Princess Alexandra (then Princess of Wales) gave birth to her first child (Prince Albert Victor) at the house in 1864, after which it was the home of Princess Helena, third daughter of Queen Victoria, and her husband Prince Christian of Schleswig-Holstein.
 Helena and her husband moved to Cumberland Lodge in 1872.
 Queen Victoria's great-grandson Louis Mountbatten was born on the estate in 1900.
 From 1902 to 1910, the Prince and Princess of Wales (later King George V and Queen Mary) were frequent residents.
-From 1925 until her death in 1953, Mary collected and arranged in the house souvenirs of the Royal Family, describing it as "a 'family' souvenir museum as well as a museum of 'bygones' and of interesting odds and ends."
+From 1925 until her death in 1953, Mary collected and arranged in the house souvenirs of the royal family, describing it as "a 'family' souvenir museum as well as a museum of 'bygones' and of interesting odds and ends."

 During this time, George V allowed his first cousin Grand Duchess Xenia Alexandrovna of Russia to live at Frogmore Cottage by 1925 after she escaped the Russian February Revolution.
 Xenia was "very grateful" that her cousin let her stay at Frogmore.
 By March 1937, Xenia had moved from Frogmore Cottage to Wilderness House in the grounds of Hampton Court Palace.
-Since 1928, most members of the Royal Family, except for sovereigns and their consorts, have been interred at the Royal Burial Ground, on the Frogmore Estate.
+Since 1928, most members of the royal family, except for sovereigns and their consorts, have been interred at the Royal Burial Ground, on the Frogmore Estate.

 In 1997, following the decommissioning of the Royal Yacht Britannia, Prince Philip, Duke of Edinburgh, furnished what had previously been Queen Charlotte's library and the Duchess of York's dining room with a selection of items from the vessel.
 This included a mahogany table constructed for Britannia c.
 1950.

 The house continued to be used by the royal family for entertaining and it was used as a venue for the wedding reception after the marriage of the Queen's grandson, Peter Phillips, to Autumn Kelly in May 2008.
-In May 2018, it was also used for the reception after the marriage of Prince Harry and Meghan Markle.
+It was also used for the reception after the marriage of Prince Harry and Meghan Markle in May 2018, and for the wedding of Lady Gabriella Windsor with Thomas Kingston in May 2019.